farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi/casts.md

 ```

 ## castsByFid
-Fetch all casts for authored by an FID.
+Fetch all casts authored by a user with an FID.

 **Query Parameters**